malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 Overall, I think we'll find that the active inference approach will cover much of the above.

 _tbd_: go into active inference in more detail.
 But maybe need to cover off further down when we combine goal value and cost model in more unified way.

-### Cost types
-What kinds of costs must we deal with?

-Costs primarily associated with the controller include:
-* Time elapsed - ie: "professor impatience"
-* Opportunity cost - risk of reduced controller rewards
-* Risk of negative rewards

-Costs primarily associated with the target include:
-* Energy use - eg: faster energy use leads to needing to recharge/feed/rest sooner.
-* Injury - injury either slows down the target agent, or prevents it from carrying out any further actions.
-* Entrapment - risk of becoming stuck and unable to reach any further goals.
-* Opportunity cost - risk of reduced target rewards, eg:
-    * if target moves towards location that is furthest from majority of goal locations, then reaching those goals will become more costly in the future;
-    * if target leaves/places something in a state that must be rectified later at a cost (eg: dropping cup to floor)

-Opportunity cost is a particularly interesting case.
-Klyubin _et al_ (2005) introduced the concept of "empowerment" to address this, whereby the agent favours states that provide greater opportunity for future rewards.
-That is incorporated into the exploration/exploitation trade-off via the simple mantra of their paper's title "All else being equal, be empowered".
-So when weighing up the relative benefits of two actions with similar costs/benefits in the short term, choose the action that leads to greater empowerment in the long term.
-There has been a lot of subsequent research in this area, so we will be able to leverage that in our solution.

-It's also interesting to observe that humans don't seem to intentionally optimise for empowerment when first performing actions.
-Rather, they often only recognise the empowerment cost after the fact.
-They use hindsight to recognise that a particular choice during task A subsequently made task B harder to achieve; and they remember this when next doing task A. This appears to be a sensible approach given the extra computational cost of predicting likely effects on possible later tasks for every action made now.

 ## Measuring success